UniDEC : Unified Dual Encoder and Classifier Training for Extreme Multi-Label Classification: Method: UniDEC

-\section{Method : \textsc{UniDEC}}
+\section{Method: \textsc{UniDEC}}

-In this work, we propose a novel multi-task learning framework which, in an end-to-end manner, trains both the DE head and the classifier head in parallel.
+In this work, we propose a novel multi-task learning framework which, in an end-to-end manner, trains both - a dual encoder and extreme classifiers - in parallel.
 The framework eliminates the need of a meta classifier for a dynamic in-batch shortlist.
-Further, it provides the encoder with the capability to explicitly mine hard-negatives by sampling them from a set of hard negatives, obtained by querying an ANNS, created over $\{\Phi(\labelfeature[l])\}_{l=1}^L$, which is refreshed every $\varepsilon$ epochs.
+Further, it provides the encoder with the capability to explicitly mine hard-negatives, obtained by querying an ANNS, created over $\{\Phi(\labelfeature[l])\}_{l=1}^L$, which is refreshed every $\varepsilon$ epochs.